trubrics/trubrics-sdk/docs/index.md

 -------

 Trubrics bridges the gap between data science understanding of business challenges, and business understanding of data science outputs.
-The trubrics-sdk provides solutions to collect business user feedback for machine learning, combine feedback with data science knowledge into actionable validation points, and build repeatable validation checklists - a trubric.
+The trubrics-sdk is a python library to collect business user feedback for machine learning, combine feedback with data science knowledge into actionable validation points, and build repeatable validation checklists - a trubric.

 <center>
 ![trubrics-explain](./assets/trubrics-explain.png)